 More than 470 offshore installations, 5,000 wells, 10,000-14,000 km of pipeline and 15 inshore terminals may also require decommissioning in the next 20 years.

-Through the Peterhead Energy Hub, the town offers not only excellent port facilities but also access to development land now being actively marketed to attract engineering and component manufacturing and fabrication.
+The town offers not only excellent port facilities but also access to an experienced marine supply chain and development land now being actively marketed to attract engineering and component manufacturing and fabrication.

 Peterhead is working closely with research and development agencies, businesses offering cutting-edge technology and those with international services activity to ensure that the skills base developed within the subsea sector transfers to both the renewables and decommissioning marketplace.